dtcenter/MET/docs/Users_Guide/config_options.rst

   * BCA for the BCa (bias-corrected percentile) interval method is highly accurate but computationally intensive.

-  * "PCTILE" uses the percentile method which is somewhat less accurate but more efficient.
+  * PCTILE uses the percentile method which is somewhat less accurate but more efficient.

 * The "rep_prop" entry specifies a proportion between 0 and 1 to define